 - avoiding douches

-- wiping from front to back to stop bacteria from entering your vagina
+- wiping from front to back after using the bathroom to stop bacteria from entering your vagina

-If you think that you have PID, make a doctor’s appointment.
-Other conditions, such as a urinary tract infection, can feel like pelvic inflammatory disease.
+Make a doctor’s appointment if you think that you have PID.
+Other conditions, such as a UTI, can feel like pelvic inflammatory disease.
 However, your doctor can test for PID and rule out other conditions.

-If you do not treat PID, your symptoms can worsen and lead to problems, such as:
+If you don’t treat your PID, your symptoms can worsen and lead to problems, such as:

-- ectopic pregnancy: pregnancy that occurs outside the womb
+- ectopic pregnancy, a pregnancy that occurs outside the womb

 The infection can also spread to other parts of your body.
-If it spreads to your blood, it can even become life threatening.
+If it spreads to your blood, it can become life-threatening.